lizhaoxiong/playgit/readme.txt

 just --no-ff

-i am doing some work ,maybe two day can ok
+i am doing some work ,maybe three day can ok!!! i never do this wrong things

 work over
  1111